stashed/mongodb/docs/mongodb.md

 - `metadata.labels` specifies a `kubedb.com/kind: MongoDB` label that is used by KubeDB to watch this `RestoreSession`.
 - `spec.task.name` specifies the name of the `Task` crd that specifies the Functions and their execution order to restore a MongoDB database.
 - `spec.repository.name` specifies the `Repository` crd that holds the backend information where our backed up data has been stored.
-- `spec.target.ref` refers to the AppBinding crd for the `restored-mongodb` databse.
+- `spec.target.ref` refers to the AppBinding crd for the `restored-mongodb` database.
 - `spec.rules` specifies that we are restoring from the latest backup snapshot of the database.

-> **Warning:** Label `kubedb.com/kind: MongoDB` is mandatory if you are uisng KubeDB to deploy the databse.
+> **Warning:** Label `kubedb.com/kind: MongoDB` is mandatory if you are uisng KubeDB to deploy the database.
 Otherwise, the database will be stuck in `Initializing` state.

 Let's create the `RestoreSession` crd we have shown above,